MicrosoftDocs/dataexplorer-docs/data-explorer/kusto/management/access-control/how-to-authenticate-with-aad.md

   See [user authentication](#user-authentication),

 * **A "headless" application**.
-  In this scenario an application is running with no user present to provide credentials, and instead the application authenticates as "itself" to AAD using some credentials it has been configured with.
+  In this scenario, an application is running with no user present to provide credentials, and instead the application authenticates as "itself" to AAD using some credentials it has been configured with.
   See [application authentication](#application-authentication).